dumildematos/staticpro.js/README.md

 ### Suggesting Enhancements

-Have an idea to make the project better?
+Have an idea to make StaticPro.js better?
 Great!
 Open an issue and describe your enhancement.
 We welcome your input!

 ### Code Contributions